-RB: I was halfway back into the wheelhouse to grab my survival suit.
-But this was springtime, so it was a springtime trip.
-So, yes, I was part way into the wheelhouse to grab my survival suit because there's really real close right by the door just to kind of on the bench that was inside.
-But they stopped the winch and the boat popped back up and then they had to - just kind of not use the winch, but just put the boat back in gear and just to get it off the rock or whatever it got hung down on.
-But that was the only kind of scary part [laughter], seeing green water coming over the start of the boat and when it's not supposed to...
+RB: This was springtime, so it was a springtime trip.
+So, yes, I was part way into the wheelhouse to grab my survival suit because it was real close right by the door, just on the bench that was inside.
+But they stopped the winch, and the boat popped back up, and then they had to - not use the winch, but just put the boat back in gear to get it off the rock or whatever it got hung down on.
+That was the only scary part, seeing green water coming over the stern of the boat when it's not supposed to.

 SW: What about other challenges for new observers?
 You talked a bit about that, but I just wanted to explore that more from your experience.
+Scheduling trips?